Evolution and explosions of metal enriched supermassive stars: proton rich general relativistic instability supernovae

-We now turn to the question of how frequently these pr-GRSN occur. \citet{Bonoli2014MNRAS.437.1576B} calculated the number density of massive galaxy mergers ($M_{\rm halo}>10^{11}\;\msun$) which fulfilled the criteria for merger induced direct collapse (Fig. 4).
-For a simple order of magnitude estimation, we will assume a merger rate of $\phi = 10^{-4}$ [cMpc$^{-3}$ Gyr$^{-1}$] which is fairly conservative (note that Fig. 4 of \citet{Bonoli2014MNRAS.437.1576B} has units of [cMpc$^{-3}$ 0.1 Gyr$^{-1}$]).
+We now turn to the question of how frequently these pr-GRSN occur. \citet{Bonoli2014MNRAS.437.1576B} calculated the number density of massive galaxy mergers ($M_{\rm halo}>10^{11}\;\msun$) which fulfilled the criteria for merger induced direct collapse (Fig. 4), which is order of magnitude $\phi = 10^{-4}$ [cMpc$^{-3}$ Gyr$^{-1}$] (note that Fig. 4 of \citet{Bonoli2014MNRAS.437.1576B} has units of [cMpc$^{-3}$ 0.1 Gyr$^{-1}$]).
 As discussed in \citet{Bonoli2014MNRAS.437.1576B}, relaxing the mass asymmetry condition further would increase the merger rate by an order of magnitude.
-Another increase could be had by relaxing the mass constraint, although the minimum mass at which the merger scenario creates a direct collapse object is unknown.
-For a more recent, empirical, estimate of the galaxy merger rate, see Fig. 3 of \citet{OLeary2021MNRAS.501.3215O}.
+Another increase could be had by relaxing the mass constraint.
+Indeed, the supermassive stars considered in this paper may be the result of mergers between slightly less massive galaxies, which are thought to occur more often \citep[e.g.][]{OLeary2021MNRAS.501.3215O}.